-11.10.1.
-Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to children's MASH, early help or other support is appropriate in accordance with Local Safeguarding Children's Board Thresholds.

-- 11.10.2.
-If a referral is needed then the DSL should make it.
-However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - 11.10.3.
-The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - 11.10.4.
-If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - 11.10.5.
-If a child is in immediate danger or is at risk of harm a referral should be made to children's MASH and/or the police immediately.
-Anybody can make a referral. - 11.10.6.
-Where referrals are not made by the DSL, the DSL should be informed as soon as possible.
+- 11.10.1 Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to children's MASH, early help or other support is appropriate in accordance with Safeguarding Partner's Thresholds. - 11.10.2 If a referral is needed then the DSL should make it.
+However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - 11.10.3 The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - 11.10.4 If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - 11.10.5 If a child is in immediate danger or is at risk of harm a referral should be made to children's MASH and/or the police immediately.
+Anybody can make a referral. - 11.10.6 Where referrals are not made by the DSL, the DSL should be informed as soon as possible. - 11.10.7 New safeguarding partners and child death review partner arrangements are now in place.
+Locally, under these arrangements, the three safeguarding partners (the local authority; a clinical commissioning group for an area within the local authority; and the chief officer of police for an area any part of which falls within the local authority area) will make arrangements to work together with appropriate relevant agencies to safeguard and promote the welfare of local children, including identifying and responding to their needs. - 11.10.8 It is especially important that schools and colleges understand their role in the three safeguarding partner arrangements.
+Governing bodies, proprietors, and their senior leadership teams, especially their designated safeguarding leads, should make themselves aware of and follow their local arrangements. - 11.10.9 The three safeguarding partners have a shared and equal duty to work together to safeguard and promote the welfare of children.
+To fulfil this role they must set out how they will work together and with any relevant agencies. - 11.10.10 Relevant agencies are those organisations and agencies whose involvement that the three safeguarding partners consider may be required to safeguard and promote the welfare of children with regard to local need.
+The three safeguarding partners will have set out in their published arrangements which organisations and agencies they will be working with and the expectations placed on any agencies and organisations by the arrangements.
+The three safeguarding partners should make arrangements to allow all schools (including those in multi-academy trusts) and colleges in the local area to be fully engaged, involved and included in safeguarding arrangements.
+It is expected that, locally, the three safeguarding partners will name schools and colleges as relevant agencies and reach their own conclusions on the best way to achieve active engagement with individual institutions in a meaningful way.
+If named as a relevant agency, schools and colleges, in the same way as other relevant agencies, are under a statutory duty to co-operate with the published arrangements.

-11.11.
-Supporting Staff
+11.11 Supporting Staff